Warning!

 Scholarship for qualified employee

 We can grant you a scholarship if you have completed a vocational upper secondary qualification, a further qualification or a specialist qualification as referred to in the Act on Vocational Education (531/2017) and you have at least five years of employment history covered by pension insurance by the date on which you complete the qualification.
+The degree must have been completed by 31 July 2024.

 The scholarship for qualified employee is only granted for the completion of a full qualification.
 People completing part of a qualification or updating a qualification are not eligible for the scholarship.
 The scholarship cannot be granted for a higher education degree.